rachelmcclelland/MobileApp_Project/README.md

 This method loops through all the players that are stored in an Observable Collection in the App.xaml.cs.
 When the player with that name has been found, their score is updated if the old score is lower than their new score.
 It calls the SavePlayerToFile method in the Utils class and passes in the players.

+UTILS
+This class deals with any work done on the file.

+ReadPlayersFromFile
+This method returns an Observable Collection of type Player.
+If the file cannot be found it uses the default file.

+SavePlayerToFile
+This method saves the players details back to the file.